This document describes the output image files created by DIRSIG. These image files are created by the following components:

 Example Multi-Band Radiance Header

 The following is a header file for a RGB (multi-band) image file.
-The bands variable is assigned a value of 3.
-The band names and wavelength variable lists indicate which bands are the red, green and blue.
+The bands tag is assigned a value of 3.
+The band names and wavelength tag lists indicate which bands are the red, green and blue.

 ENVI